Willicious/SuperLemmixPlayer/Readme.txt

 Further comments:
 - Compiled versions of SuperLemmix will be placed in the subfolder "bin".
-- All extrenal files needed to run SuperLemmix.exe are contained in "data/external".
+- All external files needed to run SuperLemmix.exe are contained in "data/external".
   Some of the files (like the ones in "styles") are optional and only required for playing certain levels.
-- NXPConverter:
-  This is a tool to convert old binary level pack files to the new text-based file format.
-  The project file is "NXPConvert.dpr" in "Tools/NXPConvert".
-  Again no special build script is needed, though it uses several units from the main game.
-- GSConverter:
-  This is a tool to convert old binary graphic styles to the new .png-based file format.
-  The project file is "GSConvert.dpr" in "Tools/GSConvert".
-  Again no special build script is needed.